Youzhou (ancient China): Other Youzhous during the Sixteen Kingdoms

-Northern Dynasties
+Northern dynasties

-In 497, You was one of about 41 prefectures of the Northern Wei Dynasty, which at the time ruled much of north and central China.
+In 497, You was one of about 41 prefectures of the Northern Wei dynasty, which at the time ruled much of north and central China.
 You Prefecture's territories was largely confined to the southern part of modern-day Beijing Municipality.
 Its capital remained at Ji.

 During the late Northern Wei, many groups rose in rebellion against the dynasty in and around Youzhou.
 Wang Huiding's rebellion of 494 lasted one month.
 In 514, Shramana Liu Shaozeng led a Buddhist rebellion in You Prefecture.
 In 524, Xianbei military families in the Six Frontier Towns rebelled against the Northern Wei and were crushed with the assistance of Rouran chieftain Yujiulü Anagui.
 The Northern Wei resettled 200,000 residents from the frontier towns to Hebei, where a local famine quickly prompted the migrants to rebel again under the leadership of Du Luozhou in 525.
 Du Luozhou led the rebels from Shanggu (modern-day Huailai) south through the Juyong Pass and defeated Wei troops north of Youzhou and eventually captured the city.
 In 528 Wei troops under Erzhu Rong's subordinate, Hou Yuan, retook the city from rebel leader Han Lou.

 In 534, the Northern Wei split in half along the Yellow River into the Western Wei and Eastern Wei, which controlled You Prefecture.
 The Eastern Wei continued for 16 years before it was replaced by the Northern Qi.
 Though Northern Qi held only half the territory of the Northern Wei, it had 105 prefectures.

-Sui and Tang Dynasty
+Sui and Tang dynasty

-The Sui Dynasty united China in 589 and did not use prefecture as a unit of administration.
+The Sui dynasty united China in 589 and did not use prefecture as a unit of administration.
 All prefectures were converted to commanderies.
-You Prefecture was renamed Zhuo Commandery (Zhuojun), one of 190 commanderies in Sui China.
+You Prefecture was renamed Zhuo Commandery or Zhuojun, one of 190 commanderies in Sui China.

-The Tang Dynasty re-adopted the prefecture but used it as replacement for commandery.
+The Tang dynasty re-adopted the prefecture but used it as replacement for commandery.
 Zhuojun reverted to You, which in 640 was one of 360 prefectures of the dynasty.
 The capital of You Prefecture remained in Ji.
 The Tang also instituted 10 frontier command garrisons called jiedushi.
 The Fanyang Jiedushi was based in Ji and became one of the "three revolting garrisons of Hebei" after the Anshi Rebellion.
 After the war, the Lulong Jiedushi retained semi-independence from Tang.

-Five Dynasties and Ten Kingdoms Period to Liao Dynasty
+Five Dynasties and Ten Kingdoms period to Liao dynasty

 In the Five Dynasties and Ten Kingdoms period (907–960), the warlord Liu Rengong established his base in Youzhou and declared himself "King of Yan" (燕王).
 His regime was ultimately toppled by the Later Tang (923–936).
-Shi Jingtang, founder of the Later Jin (936–947), submitted to the Khitans of the Liao Dynasty (907–1125) and ceded the Sixteen Prefectures (You was one of the sixteen) to them.
+Shi Jingtang, founder of the Later Jin (936–947), submitted to the Khitans of the Liao dynasty (907–1125) and ceded the Sixteen Prefectures (You was one of the sixteen) to them.
 In 938 the Khitans established a secondary capital in You Prefecture and named it Nanjing Youdu Prefecture (南京幽都府).
 In 1012 it was renamed Xijin Prefecture (析津府) and later renamed to Yanjing (燕京).
 The name "Youzhou" was never used again.